stackmates/stackmates/boxes/readme.md

 # Goal

-Suss out docker development to production workflow and chart out evolution of ideas from basic to more complex
+Suss out docker development to production workflow and chart out evolution of ideas from basic to more complex.

-## Issues

-On my machine fig install works on phusion_experiments

-But on debian 7.7 created today fig build has a problem connnecting to mongo with ip address

-This build process worked fine on debian 7.4 yesterday.

-*Is this because a change in fig?*

-## Vagrant and Docker
+## Vagrant and Virtual box

 ### Install